Lewis Structures (electron dot diagrams) |

 OR

-oxygen molecule, O2
+Example: Lewis Structure for oxygen molecule, O2

-- Each oxygen will share 2 of its valence electrons in order to form 2 bonding pairs of electrons (a double covalent bond) so that each oxygen will have a share in 8 valence electrons (electronic configuration of neon).
+- Each oxygen atom will share 2 of its valence electrons in order to form 2 bonding pairs of electrons (a double covalent bond) so that each oxygen atom will have a share in 8 valence electrons (electronic configuration of neon).

 OR